 Monthly Payment Option.
 The Monthly Payment Option Plan allows students and their parents to pay all or part of the academic year's expenses in ten equal monthly payments from July 1 to April 1.
-The only cost is an annual, nonrefundable fee of \$90.00 The participation fee can be paid by Visa or MasterCard.
+The only cost is an annual, nonrefundable fee of \$95.
+The participation fee can be paid by Visa or MasterCard.
 Payments may be made by check or by bank draft.
-Questions regarding this plan should be directed to Tuition Management Services, 1-800-722-4867 or 401-849-1550.
+Questions regarding this plan should be directed to Tuition Management Services, 1-800-722-4867.
 At renewal, the plan can be extended to twelve months.
 The monthly payments can be increased or decreased without additional cost.